lbryio/lbry.com/content/news/117-jordanbpeterson.md

      └📁 Bad Videos
       └⚠️ This folder is empty﻿

-Check out some of the best lectures on LBRY at:
+Check out some of the [best lectures on LBRY](https://open.lbry.io/%40JordanBPeterson).

-- lbry://@JordanBPeterson

-You can learn more about Dr. Peterson, and [pre-order his next book](https://jordanbpeterson.com/12-rules-for-life/), here on his [website](https://jordanbpeterson.com/).
+You can learn more about Dr. Peterson, and [order his newest book](https://jordanbpeterson.com/12-rules-for-life/), here on his [website](https://jordanbpeterson.com/).

-**Not on LBRY yet?** [Get an invite here](https://lbry.io/get).
+**Not on LBRY yet?** [Download it here](https://lbry.io/get).
 Know the meaning of life?
 Email reilly@lbry.io because he’s desperate to know.
 Or sync your channel at: https://api.lbry.io/yt/connect?type=sync